JNRowe/river-configs/README.rst

 implement locking to make sure keys aren’t swallowed if you execute commands quickly.

+wayfire_ is very visually attractive and offers some basic tiling support.
+If you’re comfortable with ``sway`` then it is probably an excellent choice for a more visually appealing desktop.
+I do plan to keep an eye on it to see whether tiling extension becomes more featureful.

 vivarium_ feels very promising.
 It features most of the layouts I’ve become accustomed to, but its stability wasn’t great for me.